 This post shows some of the various tools in Python for visualizing images.
 There are usually two steps to the visualization process.
-First, you’ll need to read in the image, usually as a numpy
+First, you’ll need to read in the image from a file path, usually as a numpy

 array or something similar.
 Then, you can visualize it with various libraries.